edgfowler/versioneer/README.md

-A dart app to incremenent the build number of a version line in a specified file.
+A dart app to incremenent the build number of a version line in a specified file.<br/>
-Works only for Flutter/Dart version number pattern: major.minor.patch+build Only increments the build, the rest is under manual control; ie, mod your pubspec when you are doing a release.
+Works only for Flutter/Dart version number pattern: major.minor.patch+build<br/>
+Only increments the build, the rest is under manual control; ie, mod your pubspec when you are doing a release.